If we think about it, there are tons of things we can DIY. But we often choose not to.

 Cost of hiring a professional to fix something that they’d probably charge less to redo from scratch

 The time and cost of buying new themes, rinse and repeat

-There’s a time and place to DIY, but as you can see, starting a business website from scratch by yourself might not be the best idea.
-It’s important to make smart decisions from the very beginning (even if your business is just a baby!) and more often than not, investing in professional web design is one of them.
+There is a time and a place to DIY, but as you can see, starting a business website from scratch by yourself might not be the best idea.
+It’s essential to make intelligent decisions (even if your business is just a baby!).
+More often than not, investing in professional web design is one.
 Sometimes allowing a low budget to dictate major decisions will only be a matter of investing now VS doubling the cost later.